openshift/ci-docs/content/en/docs/release-oversight/disruption-testing/data-architecture.md

    Clicking the artifact link on the top right of a prow job and navigating to the `openshift-e2e-test` folder will show you the disruption results. (ex. `.../openshift-e2e-test/artifacts/junit/backend-disruption_[0-9]+-[0-9]+.json`).

-1. We fetch and parse out the results from the e2e runs.
-They are then pushed to the [openshift-ci-data-analysis](https://console.cloud.google.com/bigquery?project=openshift-ci-data-analysis) table in BigQuery.
+1. The disruption uploader will parse out the results from the e2e run backend-disruption json files and push them to the [openshift-ci-data-analysis](https://console.cloud.google.com/bigquery?project=openshift-ci-data-analysis) table in BigQuery.

 1. Currently, backend disruption data is queried from BigQuery and downloaded in `json` format.
 The resulting `json` file is then committed to [origin/pkg/synthetictests/allowedbackenddisruption/query_results.json](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/allowedbackenddisruption/query_results.json) for **backend disruption** or [origin/pkg/synthetictests/allowedalerts/query_results.json](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/allowedalerts/query_results.json) for **alert data** (see [how to query](#how-to-query-the-data))